opea-project/GenAIInfra/cloud-service-provider/gcp/gke/terraform/README.md

 ## GKE cluster

 By default, 1-node cluster is created which is suitable for running the OPEA application.
-See `variables.tf` and `opea-<application-name>.tfvars` if you want to tune the cluster properties, e.g., number of nodes, instance types or disk size.
+See `main.tf` upto max_node_count = 5, if you want to tune the cluster properties, e.g., number of nodes, instance types or disk size.

 ## Persistent Volume Claim

 OPEA needs a volume where to store the model.
 For that we need to create Kubernetes Persistent Volume Claim (PVC).
-OPEA requires `ReadWriteMany` option since multiple pods needs access to the storage and they can be on different nodes.
-On GKE, only EFS supports `ReadWriteMany`.
-Thus, each OPEA application below uses the file `eks-efs-csi-pvc.yaml` to create PVC in its namespace.
+OPEA requires `ReadWriteOnce` option since multiple pods needs access to the storage and they can be on different nodes.
+On GKE, We are installing Storage Class that support n4-standard-8 which is hyper-balanced .
+Thus, each OPEA application below uses the file `eks-fs-pvc.yaml` to create Storage Class and  PVC in its namespace.

 ## OPEA Applications